 Central Wash Pump System

-Water usage can be optimised by providing the correct pressure for the cleaning task.
+A centralised wash pump system can optimise water usage by providing the correct pressure for each cleaning task.
 Electrical energy can be optimised by the use of the central wash multi-pump concept.
 If only one or two operators use a wash system during the production shift but then say 12 operators are required to clean the factory before the next day, a multi-pump with say 30 litres/minute pumps provides the ideal energy efficiency.
-This can be achieved with a six pump machine whereby two operators share a pump, or even a twelve pump unit depending on the ideal flow per operator.
+This can be achieved with a six-pump machine whereby two operators share a pump, or even a twelve pump unit, depending on the ideal flow per operator.

 B& G has developed a computer controlled wash-down system for larger requirements which uses two of its standard six pump assemblies connected to the same ring main.
 The system switches on just the number of pumps required depending on how many operators are using the system at the same time, and also ensures that pumps receive equal usage over time.
 This creates an energy efficient system which uses on average 5.5Kw of electrical power maximum for one high pressure gun.
 This design would absorb less power for lower pressures.